DoctorKhan/The-Human-Experiment-Book/src/95_archive/090_method_braiding_myth_and_science.md

-# Appendix G: Method — Braiding Myth and Science
+# Chapter 65: Appendix G: Method — Braiding Myth and Science

 This method note explains how this book weaves functional mythology with scientific evidence without collapsing one into the other.